-Do you want to work and travel from anywhere, and have more flexibility in your day-to-day life?
+Do you want the ability work and travel anywhere, and have more flexibility in your day-to-day life?
 As a digital nomad, that’s exactly the kind of life you can live.
 But how does one actually become a digital nomad?
 And what, exactly, is it?

 A digital nomad isn’t just luxury travel, sitting on a beach, posting photos on Instagram.
 And there isn’t a one-size-fits-all for how to do it.

 The crux of digital nomad-ing is about being completely location-independent.
 But there are many different types of work that you can do within that space, whether it’s being self-employed, working in the gig economy, having a remote job, a job that requires travel or a passive income.
 In general, digital nomads spend a few months (or longer) abroad and earn an income while on the move.